-Sealed bearing get a charge of grease on assembly at the OEM, I have witnessed this during a plant tour in Wurzburg Germany.
+Sealed bearing get a charge of grease on assembly at the OEM, I have witnessed this during a plant tour near Wurzburg Germany.

-The standard grease in most sealed bearings is lithuim based and has a grease depletion life of aproximately 10,000 hours, this forces asset owners into an annual overhaul of continuous run motors.
+The standard grease in most sealed bearings is lithium based and has a grease depletion life of approximately 10,000 hours, this forces asset owners into an annual overhaul of continuous run motors.

 What I found is the heavier bearing of 368 grams cleaned got 5 grams of grease, versus the lighter bearing of 12 grams.